niloc95/webScheduler/docs/readme.md

-# @webScheduler
+# @webSchedulr

-Welcome to the documentation pages of @webScheduler.
+Welcome to the documentation pages of @webSchedulr.
 Navigate through the available sections and learn how to get the most out of your installation.

 - [Installation](installation-guide.md)
 - [Update](update-guide.md)